Count Dracula

 Count Dracula (/ˈdrækjʊlə, -jə-/) is the title character of Bram Stoker's 1897 gothic horror novel Dracula.
-He is considered to be both the prototypical and the archetypal vampire in subsequent works of fiction.
-Aspects of the character are believed by some to have been inspired by the 15th-century Wallachian Prince Vlad the Impaler, who was also known as Dracula, and by Sir Henry Irving, an actor for whom Stoker was a personal assistant.
+He is considered the prototypical and archetypal vampire in subsequent works of fiction.
+Aspects of the character are believed by some to have been inspired by the 15th-century Wallachian prince Vlad the Impaler, who was also known as Vlad Dracula, and by Sir Henry Irving and Jacques Damala, actors with aristocratic backgrounds that Stoker had met during his life.
+Count Dracula is one of the best-known fictional figures of the Victorian era.

-One of Dracula's most iconic powers is his ability to turn others into vampires by biting them and infecting them with the vampiric disease.
-Other character aspects have been added or altered in subsequent popular fictional works.
-The character has appeared frequently in popular culture, from films to animated media to breakfast cereals.
+One of Dracula's most famous powers is his ability to turn others into vampires by biting them and infecting them with the vampiric disease.
+Other characteristics have been added or altered in subsequent popular fictional works, including books, films, cartoons, and video games.

 Stoker's creation

 Bram Stoker's novel takes the form of an epistolary tale, in which Count Dracula's characteristics, powers, abilities, and weaknesses are narrated by multiple narrators, from different perspectives.

 Count Dracula is an undead, centuries-old vampire, and a Transylvanian nobleman who claims to be a Székely descended from Attila the Hun.
 He inhabits a decaying castle in the Carpathian Mountains near the Borgo Pass.
-Unlike the vampires of Eastern European folklore, which are portrayed as repulsive, corpse-like creatures, Dracula is handsome and charismatic, with a veneer of aristocratic charm.
+Unlike the vampires of Eastern European folklore, which are portrayed as repulsive, corpse-like creatures, Dracula is handsome and charismatic, with a veneer of aristocratic charm, as well as educated, reading and speaking fluently English, of which he was a non native speaker, as well as German.
 In his conversations with Jonathan Harker, he reveals himself as deeply proud of his boyar heritage and nostalgic for the past, which he admits has become only a memory of heroism, honour, and valour in modern times.
+The character of Count Dracula created by Stoker has become one of the best-known fictional figures of the Victorian era.